 And it helps with managing stress and blood pressure.

-Best Way to Eat for the Benefits
+Best Way to Eat and Get the Health Benefits of Dark Chocolate

 Again, the best chocolate to eat is dark chocolate that has at least 70% cacao content.